 Watches Worn in the Jason Bourne Movies (Matt Damon)

 TAG Heuer CT111.BA0550 Link Chronograph Watch

 Now, then – let us get right into the meat of this discussion: the timepieces.
 For a character who is all about precision, it is not surprising that Jason Bourne prefers a TAG Heuer timepiece.

-Specifically, the TAG Heuer Link Chronograph (2001 model) can be seen in the first film, The Bourne Identity.
-We get to see a glimpse of this beauty of a timepiece in the scene in Zurich, Switzerland where Jason Bourne gains access to his safety deposit box that contains key items during his time as a CIA assassin.
+Specifically, the TAG Heuer Link Chronograph (2001 model) can be seen in The Bourne Identity’s first film.
+We get to catch a glimpse of the beauty of a timepiece in the scene in Zurich, Switzerland, where Jason Bourne gains access to his safety deposit box that contains key items during his time as a CIA assassin.
 You can check the scene right here:

-The TAG Heuer Link Chrono features a high level of craftsmanship with an emphasis on its robust and rugged build and functionality.
+The TAG Heuer Link Chrono features a high level of craftsmanship, emphasizing its robust and rugged build and functionality.
 It features a highly accurate Swiss quartz movement and analog dial display underneath a tough and sleek polished 41mm stainless-steel case.
-The case is equipped with sapphire crystal movement with excellent scratch resistance and an anti-glare coating.
+The case has sapphire crystal movement with excellent scratch resistance and an anti-glare coating.
 The watch is also designed to provide up to 200-meter of water resistance.